The Hutterites of Montana’s King Colony

 Back to the Nat Geo special.
 American Colony: Meet the Hutterites was filmed at King Colony in Montana.
 The Hutterites at King Colony belong to the Dariusleudt group, considered the “middle” group of the three.
 As Hutterite colonies go, it’s on the small side, with just 59 people.

-Below you can view a few clips.
+Below you can view a few clips (now unavailable).
 What do you think?

 This first one features a Hutterite mother and the worries she has as her children dabble in the world:

 This second clip shows a father teaching his son about slaughtering ducks.
 WARNING- Do not watch if you are squeamish about ducks getting their heads chopped off: